rambethina/java/pages/mydoc/mydoc_week_ten.md

     * You can look at previous assignments.
 (Sanitization steps will be added later, but for now assume that you will have to sanitize input)
 * Our eCommerce application should allow multiple users to register.
 * Registered users should be able to login with their email address and password.

-Inventory
-* After logging users should be able to browse the list of books.
-We should display the list based on the inventory we have.
-* You can assume list of books in inventory will be provided in a flat file.(Sample file below) - [Read from a file](https://rambethina.github.io/java/mydoc_week_nine.html#working-with-files)
-* For each book users should see the following information
-    * ISBN number (unique identifier of a book)
-    * Title
-    * Cost
-    * Book Category.
-(Valid values being Educational, History, Travel, Cookings)
-    * Author.
-* Users should be able to choose a book and add it to their cart, remove it from their cart.
-* Users should be able to see total cost of their cart.
-* After a user checkouts,
-    * inventory should be updated accordingly.
-    * Print a summary of User details
-    * Print cart details with total amount and shipping address.

 SAMPLE FLAT FILE
 ISBN NUMBER, TITLE, PRICE, BOOK CATEGORY, AUTHOR